thkoch2001/tvlfyi_depot/README.md

 # My P(ersonal) C(omputer) Settings

 I'm documenting this primarily for personal use.
 This reposity contains shell configs, vim configs, emacs configs, a list of commonly used applications, and other items.

 The overall goal of this repository is to reduce the time it takes to adopt a new computer and equip it with the necessary tooling to do meaningful work.

-Ironically, I prefer to use a Mac or a Linux as my personal computer, so hopefully the connotations associated with, `PC` aren't misleading.
+Ironically, I prefer to use a Mac or a Linux as my personal computer, so hopefully the connotation associated with "PCs" as Windows boxes isn't misleading.

 # Python Scripts or Bash Scripts?